TMCooper/Anime-Sama-Downloader/README.md

 ## Recent Updates

-- New system for update notifications and anonymous stats collection.
+- New system for update notifications and anonymous stats collection [here](https://animestats.fuyuki.me/api/renderStats).
   (The file `ressources/Utils/statsChoices.json` will be created at first run.
   You can change your choice anytime by editing it: replace "yes"/"oui" with "no"/"non".)
 - Added argument system: debug (--debug), IP (-i), Port (-p)